Testing the effect of $H_0$ on $f\sigma_8$ tension using a Gaussian Process method: Results and discussion

 \section{Results and discussion}

 In this section, we describe the main results acquired from the model-independent method considered in this work.
-As a comparison, we also give constrain on the $\Lambda$CDM model under the OHD and the RSD data points.
+As a comparison, we also give constrain on the $\Lambda$CDM model under the OHD and the RSD data points\footnote{For $\Lambda$CDM model, the parameterization of $f=\Omega_m(z)^{\gamma}$ are also used to constrain on cosmological parameters.
+And the cosntraint results of $\Lambda$CDM model are given under the combination of OHD data and $f\sigma_8(z)$ data. }.
 The flat-linear priors for the free parameters we choose are $\sigma_8^0 \in [0.5, 1.5], \Omega_m^0 \in [0.0, 1.0]$, and $\gamma \in [0.0, 1.5]$.
 For the $\Lambda$CDM model, we choose $H_0 \in [55, 90]$ and the priors of the other three parameters are the same as that of the GP method.

-The summary of the observational constraints on the free parameters using different data combinations is displayed in Table~\ref{tab:results}.
+The summary of the observational constraints on the free parameters using different data combinations is listed in Table~\ref{tab:results}.
 The results show that in the $\Lambda$CDM model, the different OHD data combinations and different priors of $H_0$ have little influence on $\sigma_8^0$ and $\gamma$, but have significant impacts on $\Omega_m^0$ and $H_0$.
 Unlike that in the $\Lambda$CDM model, the various data combinations and the priors of $H_0$ have great influence on the constraints of all the free parameters of the GP method.

-In Fig.~\ref{fig:rec_h0}, one can find that the $\Lambda$CDM model gives a much tighter constraint on $H_0$ than the GP method, which is due to $H_0$ in the GP method is reconstructed using only the OHD data.
-By comparing our results of the $\Lambda$CDM model with the PLA results, where $\sigma_8^0 = 0.8120 \pm 0.0073$ and $\Omega_m^0 = 0.3166 \pm 0.0084$ \cite{Aghanim:2018eyx}, we find that $\sigma_8^0$ is consistent with the PLA results in $1\sigma$ region under different data combinations with or without prior on $H_0$.
+In Table~\ref{tab:results}, one can find that the $\Lambda$CDM model gives a much tighter constraint on $H_0$ than the GP method, this is because that, in the GP method, $H_0$ is reconstructed using only the OHD data.
+By comparing our results of the $\Lambda$CDM model with the PLA results, where $\sigma_8^0 = 0.8120 \pm 0.0073$ and $\Omega_m^0 = 0.3166 \pm 0.0084$ \citep{Aghanim:2018eyx}, we find that $\sigma_8^0$ is consistent with the PLA results in $1\sigma$ region under different data combinations with or without prior on $H_0$.
 Meanwhile, all the constraints of $\gamma$ in $\Lambda$CDM model are consistent with the GR prediction $\gamma = 0.55$ in $1\sigma$ region.